 Ensure that the

-Errors can be generated when trying to read Parquet files if the LD_LIBRARY_PATH has not been set correctly: see Configuring ODBC connections.
+Errors can be generated when trying to read Parquet files if the LD_LIBRARY_PATH has not been set correctly: see Configure ODBC connections above.